How To Comfort A Child After Mom Or Dad Gets Angry

 Before attempting to console a frightened child, parents need to get a firm grip on their own emotions.

-“It’s like the airline safety rule – ‘secure your own oxygen mask before attempting to help others,’” explains Donhauser.
+“It’s like the airline safety rule: Secure your own oxygen mask before attempting to help others,” Donhauser says.
 “You cannot support your child when you are still angry or in the process of calming down.”

 If it takes time to calm down — if a long walk or trip to the gym is in order, or at least a prolonged cool-down period — it’s okay for parents to explain to the child what is happening, where they’ll be, and to reassure them that they’ll return to talk about what happened.

-Parents should see the situation from the children’s perspective – a parent is bigger, stronger, and louder.
-Was there aggressive gestures or posturing?
+Parents should see the situation from the child’s perspective — a parent is bigger, stronger, and louder.
+Were there aggressive gestures or posturing?
 Was something thrown or broken?